New Zealand’s free trade agreement with the United Kingdom entered into force on 31 May 2023.

-- New Zealand exporters will be able to compete on a level playing field in the UK, particularly against other global exporters who have already secured free trade deals with the UK.
+- New Zealand exporters are able to compete on a level playing field in the UK, particularly against other global exporters who have already secured free trade deals with the UK.

-- The market access package is one of the very best New Zealand has secured in any trade deal.
-All customs duties on all products will be eliminated between both countries once fully implemented.
+- All customs duties on all products will be eliminated between both countries once fully implemented.

-- The vast majority of customs duties will be removed entirely the day the FTA comes into force, including wine, honey, onions, kiwifruit, a range of dairy products, and most industrial products.
+- The vast majority of customs duties were removed entirely the day the FTA came into force, including wine, honey, onions, kiwifruit, a range of dairy products, and most industrial products.

 - A small number of New Zealand products will be liberalised over a longer time frame of up to 15 years but with significant new duty-free quota access provided in the interim.
 This includes for apples (3 years), cheese and butter (5 years), and beef and sheep meat (15 years) .

-- Overall, this means 99.5% of current New Zealand goods trade will enter the UK tariff-free from entry into force of the FTA.
+- Overall, this means 99.5% of current New Zealand goods trade entered the UK tariff-free from entry into force of the FTA.

-- The NZ-UK FTA will provide opportunities for businesses large and small to grow, invest and diversify.
+- The NZ-UK FTA provides opportunities for businesses large and small to grow, invest and diversify.